 Check out what essentials you need to bring with you.

 If you wish to coordinate your belongings with your room, the colour schemes are given below.

 STYCs (Second and Third Year Contacts) are second and third year students that have signed up to help you settle in to university life.
-They will go to all of the freshers week events with your house and make sure that you have an amazing freshers week.
 As continuing students, they know all the ins-and-outs of student life in Langwith and at the University so they can show you how great student life in York is!

-STYMs, also known as Second and Third Year Mentors, help new students to settle in, adjust to independent living/study and take advantage of the opportuntes open to them at York.
+STYMs, also known as Second and Third Year Mentors, help new students to settle in, adjust to independent living/study and take advantage of the opportunities open to them at York.

 All Fresher's will have STYMs looking after their house.
 Your STYMS will be a point of contact throughout the year to aid your transition into the college community.
 They will check in with your house, in person and occasionally by email, throughout the year, provide information about campus life, opportunities in Langwith, YUSU and different support services that the university has for students.

 All college events and activities are open to postgraduates as well as undergraduates.
 Our Postgraduates can also become associate members of Wentworth College (the University's postgraduate college).
 This means they will receive the Wentworth College newsletter, and can attend any Wentworth College events.

 To keep up to date with key postgraduate events throughout the University, take a look at the GSA website.